brunocodutra/webapp-webpack-plugin/README.md

     // Prefix path for generated assets
     prefix: 'assets/',
     // Inject html links/metadata (requires html-webpack-plugin)
+    // false: disables injection
+    // true: enables injection if that is not disabled in html-webpack-plugin
+    // 'force': enables injection even if that is disabled in html-webpack-plugin
     inject: true,
     // Favicons configuration options (see below)
     favicons: {